cincibrainlab/datascience/content/post/long-eeg-results-from-3d-matrices-using-matlab-and-melt/index.md

 There are merits to this approach.
 You can, for example, create a CSV in whichever way you like and combine datasets more easily.
 In contrast, this freedom also makes it difficult to reuse the code, often adding an additional step of data manipulation.

-## Do you separating Data Generation from Statistics?
+## Do you separate data generation from statistics?

 MATLAB and R can both be used independently to accomplish this approach.
 Scientists tend, however, to generate data using MATLAB/Octave and then export those data to a statistical program.
 Even if you don't use R for statistics, the platform is highly flexible.
 You might be surprised to learn that I write this blog in RStudio.
 Or that you can easily create Word and Powerpoint files from scratch.
 Or that RStudio has a great visual Markdown editor.